Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

-# LoRa Node with AIoTs GPS state tester on Wio Terminal
+# LoRa Node with AIoTs GPS on Wio Terminal

 ## Introduction